 But I don’t believe in limiting myself to one genre.
 My first non-fiction book, Sunwyse – celebrating the sacred Wheel of the Year in Australia, was published by Hihorse in 2003 and continues to sell.
 I’ve had feature articles published in various magazines and newspapers including Mythlore; Witchcraft; Australian Catholics; Outback and The Age newspaper.
 In 2011, I won the second prize in the Free Xpression essay competition.
 I’ve done the PR writing for diverse events ranging from performances hosted by the Arts Council of Wangaratta to Inipi (sweatlodge) weekends conducted in the King Valley, and I wrote ads for Serendipity, an introduction agency in Albury.
 Further back, I was commissioned by the Sandhurst Catholic diocese to research and write a report on homeless youth in NE Victoria, called The Prophet’s Voice, and my welfare work also included research into homelessness in North East and Upper Murray Regions for the Burdekin Report.

 My formal studies in writing began with a Diploma of Arts in Professional Writing and Editing through Goulburn Ovens TAFE.
 Following that, I undertook a BA Literary Studies through Deakin, during which I spent 12 months at Cork University in Ireland as part of a travel scholarship.
 In 2010, I attained First Class Honours (H1) in Literary Studies with my thesis, Changing the Story: Transformations of Myth in the Poetry of WB Yeats.
+I developed one of the chapters in my thesis into the article Changing the Story: Transformations of Myth in Yeats’s Poem “Cuchulain’s Fight with the Sea” which was then published in the peer-reviewed journal, ‘Mythlore’.
+I am now undertaking my PhD by Creative Project at Victoria University, Melbourne.
+My project involves a feminist reconstruction of Irish mythology and will result in a prosometric novella (poetry and prose).

 Teaching – I have taught various writing subjects at Riverina TAFE; Goulburn Ovens TAFE; Tig Filí (The Poet’s House), in Cork, Ireland; Beechworth Neighborhood House; Yackandandah Community Education Network; and have run writing workshops at Australian Country Writers’ conferences and other gatherings.